Affordable High-End Furniture Online.

 Define the problem and ideate solutions

-I created the persona of Kathlene, an ideal user of Maynooth Furniture based on my user research from the volunteers.
-She experiences common issues when shopping online that many others face.
-The next step was to start ideating solution using common like Point of View, “How might we” Questions, and Challenging Assumptions.
+The next step was to start ideating solutions using common techniques like Point of View, “How might we” Questions, and Challenging Assumptions.

 POINT OF VIEW

-Kathlene needs to buy pre-assembled furniture online that will be delivered to her home address on her schedule.
-Since she’s alone, she’ll need help moving the furniture into her house and put in the appropriate rooms, including on the second floor.
+I need to buy pre-assembled furniture online that will be delivered to my home address on my schedule.
+Since I'm alone, I’ll need help moving the furniture into my house and put in the appropriate rooms, including on the second floor.

 “HOW MIGHT WE”

-I created a storyboard that shows the steps Kathlene takes in her shopping experience where she needs to take further action by contacting support for help.
-This allowed me empathize with potential pain points users may face, and helped me plan the next steps when thinking of wireframing.
+I created a storyboard that shows the steps the persona of Kathlene takes in her shopping experience - where she needs to take further action by contacting support for help.
+This allowed me empathize with potential pain points the persona and real users may face.
+This also helped me plan the next steps when thinking of designing the wireframe.

-Using and adapting pre-made wireframes from the Adobe XD Kit (2017), I began the layout of the website based on the projects initial requirements (Home page, Category page, Product page, and Contact Us page).
-As the design process kicked off, the wireframes were modified until a final version was appropriate to develop into a High Fidelity mock up.
+I began the layout of the website based on the projects initial requirements (Home page, Category page, Product page, and Contact Us page).
+As the project developed, the wireframes were modified through user testing until a final version was appropriate to develop into a High Fidelity mock up.

-The design concept for the High Fidelity was inspired by Kathlene - after all it has to appeal to someone with a sense of style!
-A sleek and minimalist appriach was empathized to give the site a modern look and feel.
-Photos from Unsplash.com were inputed for the mock up.
+The High Fidelity design concept was inspired by the personas - after all it has to appeal to those with a sense of style!
+A sleek and minimalistic approach was utilized to give the site a modern look and feel.
+Photos from Unsplash.com were inputed for the prototype.

-As my first UX Design project, I not only had to become comfortable with taking a user-centred design approach, I also had to learn how to use Adobe XD.
-Transitioning from Graphic Design, I found Adobe XD easy, but struggled with the initial scope of the website’s design challenge.
+As my first UX Design project, I not only had to become comfortable with taking a user-centred design approach, I also had to learn how to use Adobe XD, and tackled the scope of the website’s design.

-After the Adobe XD design course, I completed my certification from IDF and was able to bring many aspects that I learned into developing this project even further (currently version 2).
+After the Adobe XD design course, I completed my certification from IDF and was able to bring many aspects that I learned into developing this project even further.